Old-fashioned repository upgrade instructions

 Converting a repository to the hashed format

-With Darcs 2.4.4 and later, you can upgrade an existing repository in-place with a single command:
+You can upgrade an existing repository in-place with a single command:

-darcs optimize --upgrade
+darcs optimize upgrade

 Looking for help